"

 Office of Military and Veterans Affairs (Powell Middle Floor)

-The Office of Military and Veterans Affairs (OMVA) offers a variety of services and opportunities for students who have served in the United States Military, including targeted tuition rates, priority registration, adventure programming, and a textbook lending program.
+The Office of Military and Veterans Affairs (OMVA) offers a variety of services and opportunities for students who have served in the United States Military, including targeted tuition rates, priority registration, and adventure programming.
 OMVA also houses a VA certifying official who assists with the completion of important paperwork each semester.
-This office also facilitates a number of opportunities for vets to connect with fellow vets through peer-to-peer mentoring and tutoring, adventure programming, and special workshops designed to meet the needs of our vets.
+This office also facilitates a number of opportunities for Vets to connect with fellow Vets through peer-to-peer mentoring and tutoring, adventure programming, and special workshops designed to meet the needs of our Vets.
 The staff also serves as advocates for our valued service members and their families.

 EKU Registered Student Organizations

-Find Registered Student Organizations who are involved in community service here: Engage
+Find Registered Student Organizations who are involved in community service through Engage.

 Summary